navtech-io/Simpleflow/docs/examples/examples.md

            in order to register in the united states.` end rule

-# Statements outside of the rules
+# debug message
 message "validations-completed"

 rule when context.HasErrors then
     exit
 end rule

-# Set current date time
+# Update RegistrationDate and IsActive flag
 partial set arg = {
                     RegistrationDate: currentDate,
                     IsActive: true
                   }

-# Save user data
+# Save user's data
 set userId, err = $CustomerService.RegisterUser(user: arg)

+# if the RegisterUser function throws an exception then stop executing
 rule when err then
     error `Registration Failed. {err.Message}`
     output err